What are Antimicrobial Agents?

 Antibiotics are the substances which are derived from one microorganism in order to kill another microorganism.
 Antibiotics are effective against bacterial, fungal and parasitic infections.
 But, antibiotics are not helpful against viral infections.

-In 1908, a German bacteriologist, Paul Ehrlich had developed a synthetic component from an arsenic based structures for the treatment of syphilis, which is called as arsphenamine or salvarsan.
+In 1908, a German bacteriologist, Paul Ehrlich had developed a synthetic component from an arsenic-based structure for the treatment of syphilis, which is called as arsphenamine or salvarsan.

 Then, in 1929, Alexander Fleming discovered Penicillin from the fungus Penicillium notatum.
 Penicillin is used to treat different type of bacterial infections.